Testimonies (novel): Plot

 Bronwen testifies that her marriage was initially good, and she had a child, but that she became scared of Emyr when he became violent toward her one night.
 As her fear and hatred of Emyr became increasingly evident, his mother turned against her and daily life at Gelli became very difficult.

 Pugh falls ill and moves to Gelli to recuperate.
 There he spends hours talking to Bronwen, and his love for her deepens.
-Mr Lloyd’s cousin, a famous preacher by the name of Pritchard Ellis, comes to stay.
+Mr Lloyd's cousin, a famous preacher by the name of Pritchard Ellis, comes to stay.
 He is revered by the local people for the power of his public oratory, but in private he is a hypocrite and sexual voyeur.
 After sexually touching Bronwen when they are alone, and being repulsed, he retaliates by spreading false rumours that Pugh and Bronwen are committing adultery.
 He preaches a powerful two-hour sermon in chapel denouncing Bronwen and Pugh's "wickedness", though without mentioning them by name, which results in their being ostracised by the community.

 One night, Emyr is sexually violent to Bronwen again, and she tells the inquisitor that her husband nearly killed her.
 Pugh sees her the next day and realises what Emyr has done.
 He departs for a long and nightmarish walk through the mountains, contemplating suicide.
 Seriously injured, Bronwen is put to bed and a doctor is called.
 Old Mrs Vaughan comes in with some medicine and Bronwen, after taking a sip, realises immediately that it is laced with strychnine.
 She drinks it and dies.
-Pugh returns, utterly exhausted, and lies unconscious before being awakened to learn of Bronwen’s fate.
+Pugh returns, utterly exhausted, and lies unconscious before being awakened to learn of Bronwen's fate.

 Background

 The novel's setting is closely based on Cwm Croesor in North Wales, where O'Brian and his wife had rented a small cottage in 1945 as an escape from post-war London.
 The character of Pugh is semi-autobiographical, and his intended monograph The Bestiary Before Isidore of Seville was a subject that O'Brian later said he had himself been working on before the war.
-According to his step-son and biographer Nikolai Tolstoy, the fiction provided "the flimsiest of veils for [the author's] deepest personal concerns".
-He notes that Pugh – like O'Brian himself – "sets himself up as a gentleman and adopts a name more appropriate to his improved status, concerning which he resents being questioned."
+According to his step-son and biographer Nikolai Tolstoy, the fiction provided the flimsiest of veils for the author's deepest personal concerns.
+Tolstoy took the view that that Pugh – like O'Brian himself – sets himself up as a gentleman and adopts a new name appropriate to his improved status, about which he does not like to be questioned.